andyphillips404/awplab-core/README.md

   4. Robust features.xml will all dependencies required to run the library

-Currently working on documentation and additional code so this repository should be considered under development at this time
+Currently working on documentation and additional code so this repository should be considered under development at this time.
+Currently only SNAPSHOT versions of the library are available until initial release

 ## Requirements
-  1. Java 1.8+
+  1. Java 1.8+ (sorry, default interface implementations too valuable :))
   2. Karaf 4.0+